.300 Lapua Magnum

 The .300 Lapua Magnum (7.62×70mm) is a rimless, bottlenecked, centerfire cartridge developed for long-range rifles.
 The parent case of the .300 Lapua Magnum is the .338 Lapua Magnum necked down to a smaller caliber.
 The .338 cartridge case was selected to withstand high chamber pressures.
 Combining these high pressures with smaller, lighter bullets than its parent case, .300 Lapua Magnum loadings have high muzzle velocities.

 History

 The Finnish ammunition manufacturer Lapua obtained a C.I.P. certification for the .300 Lapua Magnum, so it became an officially registered and sanctioned member of the Finnish 70 mm family of super magnum rifle cartridges.
 The .300 Lapua Magnum is no longer commercially available.
 It is still used by a few shooters, who produce the cases from .338 Lapua Magnum cases by reshaping the shoulder and neck, and handloading it with .30 caliber bullets.

-Up to the C.I.P. decisions and tables edition 2007 the .300 Lapua Magnum was rated at 470.00 MPa P_{max} piezo pressure, This very high outdated P_{max} has been reduced by the C.I.P. since then to 440.00 MPa P_{max}.
+Up to the C.I.P. decisions and tables edition 2007 the .300 Lapua Magnum was rated at 470.00 MPa P_{max} piezo pressure, This high P_{max} has been reduced by the C.I.P. since then to 440.00 MPa P_{max}.